Road & Highway Repair in Auckland

 Why Choose Blake Civil for Road & Highway Repair in Auckland?

-We investigate why the road is failing before starting repairs.
-Patching over a drainage problem or subbase failure is a waste of money — we address the root cause so the repair holds up under traffic and Auckland weather conditions long term.
+We find out why the road is failing before we start work.
+Patching over a drainage problem or subbase failure wastes money, it fails again within months.
+We address the underlying cause so the repair holds up long term under traffic and Auckland weather.

 Our road repair work meets Auckland Transport and Waka Kotahi NZTA standards for materials, compaction, and surface reinstatement.
-Whether the repair is on a private road or near a public corridor, it is built to the same professional standard.
+Whether the repair is on a private road or near a public corridor, it's built to the same specification.

-Road repairs often need to happen on roads that are still carrying traffic.
-We prepare and implement traffic management plans compliant with the NZTA Code of Practice for Temporary Traffic Management — keeping workers safe and traffic moving during repairs.
+Road repairs on roads still carrying traffic require compliant traffic management.
+We prepare and implement TMP plans under the NZTA Code of Practice for Temporary Traffic Management, keeping workers safe and vehicles moving through the work zone.

 Road & Highway Repair in Auckland Coverage - Auckland Wide